1000ch/atom-cssbeautify/readme.md

 ### Indent Size

 Set the indent size (default is **2**).
 This value is used when you are choosing **space** for indent type.

+### Open Brace

+defines the placement of open curly brace, either end-of-line (default) or separate-line.

+### Auto Semicolon

+always inserts a semicolon after the last ruleset (default is false).

 ## License